ysmood/nisp/readme.md

 ### Define your own function

-Here the user can only use it as a sum-only-calculator.
+For a simple example, here you can use it as a sum-only-calculator.

 ```js
 import nisp from 'nisp'